 Alounkeo Kittikhoun served as Minister to the Prime Minister’s Office, Vice Minister of Foreign Affairs and Ambassador to the UN for the Lao Government.
 Educated in Laos and France’s Université Panthéon Sorbonne, he officially led multilateral and bilateral negotiations in the UN and ASEAN for many years, and participated in international meetings and conferences in over 50 countries.

 Anoulak Kittikhoun is the Chief Strategy and Partnership Officer of the Mekong River Commission, and has worked for the Lao Government, the UN Secretariat Headquarters, and taught at Brooklyn College of New York.
-Educated in Laos, the Australian National University and the City University of New York, he is the first Tedx Speaker in Laos and has facilitated and spoken at international conferences, missions, and expert group meetings in over 30 countries.
+Educated in Laos, the Australian National University and the City University of New York, he is co-editor of River Basin Organizations in Water Diplomacy, has written a number of peer-reviewed articles, and has spoken at international conferences, missions and expert group meetings in over 30 countries.

 "It is widely recognised that the best diplomats are reasonable and humane sceptics and that the main formative influence in diplomatic theory is common sense.
 But how does this old wisdom apply to small states of today and what should the representatives of small states do to be good diplomats?
 This book provides the key answers tested in practice.
 Both Alounkeo (father) and Anoulak (son) Kittikhoun are respected and experienced practitioners of diplomacy.
 Their book offers invaluable advice based on real experience that will serve well diplomats of small states in all parts of the world."